2025–26 Super League Greece

-The 2025–26 Super League Greece, also known as Stoiximan Super League for sponsorship reasons, is the 90th season of the Super League Greece, the professional association football league in Greece and the highest level of the Greek football league system under the supervision of the HFF established in 1927.
-The season also marks the 67th championship since the establishment of the 1st National Division in 1959.
+The 2025–26 Super League Greece, also known as Stoiximan Super League for sponsorship reasons, was the 90th season of the Super League Greece, the professional association football league in Greece and the highest level of the Greek football league system under the supervision of the HFF established in 1927.
+The season also marked the 67th championship since the establishment of the 1st National Division in 1959.
+Olympiacos were the defending champions having won their 48th title last season.
+Puma was the official match ball supplier for a second consecutive year.

 The 2025–26 season began on 23 August 2025.
-The winter break will start on 22 December 2025, while the regular season is scheduled to conclude on 22 March 2026.

-The Championship and UEFA Conference League spot play-offs as well as the Relegation play-outs will begin on 4 April 2026.
+The winter break began on 22 December 2025, while the regular season concluded on 22 March 2026.
+The Championship and UEFA Conference League spot play-offs as well as the Relegation play-outs began on 4 April 2026.
+The league concluded with the last match day of the Relegation Play-Outs on 21 May 2026.

-This is the seventh Super League Greece season to use video assistant referee (VAR).
-Also, this is the first full season where semi-automated offside technology is in use, following its introduction during the previous season in the Championship play-offs round.
+Thiat was the first full season where semi-automated offside technology was in use, following its introduction during the previous season in the Championship play-offs round.
 Super League clubs unanimously agreed to its use for the next 4 championships, starting from this season.

 The draw for the fixtures took place on Wednesday 9 July 2025 in Alimos and the full regular season schedule was released shortly after.

-Olympiacos are the defending champions having won their 48th title last season.

-Puma is the official match ball supplier for a second consecutive year.
+AEK Athens secured the 14th title in their history on 10 May 2026, after defeating Panathinaikos by 2–1, at home in the fourth matchday of the Championship play-offs, thus sealing their first title after the 2022–23 season.

 Teams

-Fourteen teams compete in the league – the top twelve teams from the previous season and two teams promoted from Super League 2.
-AEL returns in the Super League, having secured promotion from Super League 2, after a four-year absence and the 2020–21 season.
+Fourteen teams competed in the league – the top twelve teams from the previous season and two teams promoted from Super League 2.
+AEL returned in the Super League, having secured promotion from Super League 2, after a four-year absence and the 2020–21 season.
 A.E.
-Kifisia returns in the Super League after one year absence and the 2023–2024 season, after winning the Super League 2 championship.
+Kifisia returned in the Super League after one year absence and the 2023–2024 season, after winning the Super League 2 championship.
 Lamia were relegated to Super League 2 for the first time, after 8 consecutive years playing in the top division and 2017–18 season, their debut season in the highest division of Greek football.
-Kallithea were relegated to Super League 2 after only one year in the Super League.
+Athens Kallithea were relegated to Super League 2 after only one year in the Super League.